Fakerr/hg-open/README.md

 # hg-open
-Open your mercurial project from your terminal
+Open your mercurial project from your terminal (inspired by [https://github.com/paulirish/git-open](https://github.com/paulirish/git-open))

 This script will open your project's page on bitbucket.com